-Gang Intervention: Comprehensive gang interventions to include a blend of skill coaching, psychoeducational interventions, resource connection, care coordination, and clinical interventions (as appropriate based on staff qualifications).
+Gang Intervention Service: Comprehensive gang interventions to include a blend of skill coaching, psychoeducational interventions, resource connection, care coordination, and clinical interventions (as appropriate based on staff qualifications).
 Service will address gang culture and effective interventions to change patterns and social interactions.
 Service targets youth within the community at-risk or affiliated with a gang when DJJ delivered services are not available or appropriate.
 Service cannot be authorized for youth participating in similar services or other services that can address the need.
-The provider must submit a detailed description, curriculum, or logic model.
-Staff delivering the service must be trained in gang-related activities and/or interventions.
+The provider must submit a detailed description, curriculum, or logic model to the RSC.
+Service must be approved by DJJ.
 Service is billed at an hourly rate.